What Are Paczki? Plus How to Make These Treats at Home

 In the bowl of a stand mixer, mix together a quarter cup of sugar with yeast, salt and two cups of flour.
 Then heat the milk, shortening and water in a saucepan until it reaches about 110ºF—you don’t want to go past 115ºF or you’ll kill the yeast.

-Add the wet mixture to the dry and beat on medium speed with a good stand mixer for two minutes.
+Add the wet mixture to the dry and beat on medium speed with a stand mixer for two minutes.
 Add the egg and beat on high for another two minutes.
 Then stir in enough remaining flour to form a soft dough.
 The dough will be sticky, but don’t worry—it’ll come together as you knead it.

 Step 2: Knead the dough and let it rest

 When the dough reaches the right smooth texture, place it in a greased bowl and cover it with a tea towel.
 Let the bread rise in a warm place until it doubles in size.
 This should take about an hour.
-If your home is a bit chilly the way mine is in winter, you can use these tips to get a good rise even in the cold.

 Step 3: Roll out the dough (and proof again)

 After the dough has rested and risen, punch it down (that just means pushing out some of the air with your fingertips).
 Place the dough onto a lightly floured surface and use a rolling pin to roll out the dough until it’s a half-inch thick.
-Then, using a three-inch biscuit cutter, cut out individual doughnuts.
+Then, using a 3-inch biscuit cutter, cut out individual doughnuts.

 Place the cutouts on a greased baking sheet, cover and let rise again until doubled.
 An hour should do it.